Multiple Shooting

 Here is an output with group_size = 30

-(which is same as solving on the whole interval without splitting also called single shooting)
+(which is the same as solving on the whole interval without splitting also called single shooting).

-It is clear from the above picture, a single shoot doesn't perform very well with the ODE Problem we have and gets stuck in a local minima.
+It is clear from the above picture, a single shoot doesn't perform very well with the ODE Problem we have and gets stuck in a local minimum.